 When you apply for a clinical internship during your 4th or 5th year, you will need to provide a very detailed accounting of all your assessment and treatment experiences.
 In order to do this, we strongly advise you to keep track of your practicum and related training activities at least once each semester.
 It is best to do this in the format that is consistent with internship applications.
 We strongly recommend that you use the Time2Track tool to keep track of your hours as its system matches the one used for internship applications.
-This program is free to UM psychology graduate students with the use of a program code and can be accessed at https://time2track.com/.
+This program is free to UM psychology graduate students with the use of a program key that is emailed to students from the Clinical Program Sr. Program Coordinator every April or May.
+Once you have the key, the program can be accessed at https://time2track.com/.